canvasxyz/canvas/packages/cli/README.md

 canvas <command>

 Commands:
-  canvas init <filename>  Create an example contract canvas info <spec>      Show the models, views, and actions for a spec canvas run <spec>       Run an app, by path or IPFS hash canvas export <spec>    Export actions and sessions as JSON to stdout canvas import <spec>    Import actions and sessions from stdin canvas list             List all specs in the data directory canvas install <spec>   Install an app in the canvas home directory
+  canvas init <path>    Initialize a new application canvas info <path>    Show the model schema and action names in a contract canvas run <path>     Run a Canvas application canvas export <path>  Export the action log as dag-json to stdout canvas import <app>   Import an action log from stdin

 Options:
   --version  Show version number                                       [boolean] --help     Show help                                                 [boolean]
 ```

-The Canvas CLI stores contracts and their data in the `$CANVAS_HOME` directory, which defaults to `~/.canvas` if not set.

 ## Running an application